haqrafiul/YpList_scrapper/README.md

 # YpList_scrapper
-Grab all the video details from a YouTube Playlist
+Grab all the video details from a YouTube Playlist.\
+This works upto 100 videos on a playlist.